Mikejo5000/vsts-docs-pr/docs/report/dashboards/widget-catalog.md

 Enables you to add work items from the dashboard.
 You [use work items to plan and track work](../../work/backlogs/add-work-items.md).  <br/><br/>

-Work items that you add using this widget are automatically scoped to the team's default area path and the team's current sprint (TFS) or the default iteration (VSTS).
+Work items that you add using this widget are automatically scoped to the team's default area path and the team's current sprint or default iteration.
 To change team defaults, see [Set team defaults](../../work/scale/set-team-defaults.md).

+::: moniker-end
+::: moniker range="tfs-2015"
+Requires TFS 2015.1 or later version.
+::: moniker-end
+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"
 ----
 ::: moniker-end